Jaffe-/NESizer2/README.md

     LDA #VALUE		0xA9 VALUE
     STA $40RR		0x8D 0xRR 0x40

-where RR is the low byte of the register address to be written to.
+where 0xRR is the low byte of the register address to be written to.
 The Atmega must put these byte strings on the 6502 databus when **PHI2** goes high, and keep them on there long enough for the 6502 to read.
-When such a register write sequence is done, the Atmega must output the `NOP` opcode (0xEA) on the bus, so that the 6502 is kept busy (doing nothing) and doesn't halt.
+The `databus_wait` function is used to wait for **PHI2**'s transition.

+When a register write sequence (or the last of many) is done, the function `reset_pc` is called.
+This sends a `JMP $0000` instruction (in the same manner as described) to reset the program counter back to $0000.
+This reset is necessary to keep the CPU from reading from addresses in the internal register range, which could lead to a bus conflict where the internal registers most likely win and the CPU fetches an unintentional opcode.

+Lastly, the Atmega puts the idle `STA` opcode (0x85) back on the bus.

 #### Reading from status register